ApolloCareIO/Apollo-Care-Protocol/docs/BOOTSTRAP_VIABILITY_ANALYSIS.md

 ## Executive Summary

-This document analyzes Apollo Care's viability at bootstrap scale ($1.5M-$5M capital) vs. the originally planned $50M ICO.
+This document analyzes Apollo Care's viability at bootstrap scale ($1.5M-$5M capital).
 The analysis covers smart contract adjustments for small-scale operation, AI/ML claims processing optimization, and Phase 1→2→3 transition mechanics.

 **Key Finding**: The protocol is viable at bootstrap scale with targeted adjustments.
 The core smart contract architecture is sound; the primary changes are operational parameters, not structural redesigns.